TechShreyash/AnimeDex/README.md

 - Get from @TechZApiBot on Telegram | https://t.me/TechZApiBot
 - Fill this in env or in config.py
-- Facing a-ny issues let us know at https://t.me/TechZBots_Support
+- Facing any issues let us know at https://t.me/TechZBots_Support

 <hr>